 As it happens, Rio Tinto is complaining that at the current price it pays for electricity the smelter is very uneconomic to maintain and, spurred by the adverse present global economic conditions, it is cutting back production.

 It looks like a very good time to begin looking into other ways of using available and potentially available electricity.

 It is worth adding that, as well as requiring a lot of electricity, this kind of facility functions most economically in a cooler climate, which gives Iceland another advantage.

 Situated at the other end of the globe, Invercargill also has a cool climate even if it is not as cool as Iceland.

-The city also has a cool, long-established mayor, Tim Shadbolt who has been known throughout the country for fresh, lateral-thinking since his younger days in Auckland, at the other end of the country.
+The city also has a cool, long-established mayor, Tim Shadbolt who has been known throughout the country for fresh, lateral-thinking since his younger days as mayor of Auckland in the 1980s, at the other end of the country.

 Tim, why not look at making Invercargill the Antipodean Capital of the Global Information Society?

 Readers’ comments most welcome (see below, easy and no membership needed)

 *Source of image: Celebrity Speakers NZ Ltd